Gree

 Symptom

-Water leaking from outdoor unit during heating mode, forming ice or puddles.
+Water leaking from the outdoor unit during heating mode, forming ice or puddles.

 Outdoor Defrost Water Drainage